maan-patel/automatic-stock-portfolio-generator/README.md

 # Automatic-Stock-Portfolio-Generator

+Please note that this repository does not contain official code due to security of users.

+# What is does

-Creates a stock portfolio based on you risk level, period of investment, and investment value
+Creates a stock portfolio based on you risk level, period of investment, and investment value.

 ## App Website:
 https://automatic-stock-portfolio.herokuapp.com/